Mount Pleasant (TV series): Production

 The series is produced by Tiger Aspect Productions for Sky1.
 The series is filmed in Hale, Trafford, Chorlton, Manchester, and at The Sharp Project studio in Newton Heath, Manchester.
 The first series was filmed throughout June 2011.
-As of 2016, the show has aired six series.

 Home media

 The complete first series of Mount Pleasant was released on DVD on 3 September 2012.

 The complete second series of Mount Pleasant was released on DVD on 21 October 2013.